Light stringy states: Quantization of strings localized at D-brane intersections

-By restricting our attention onto just one complex dimension for the moment, we start with analyzing the setup where the intersection angle is positive.
-For a positive intersection angle the ground-state $|\,\theta_I\,\rangle$ is defined as
+Let us start with the NS sector that describes space-time bosons restricting for the moment our attention onto just one complex dimension.
+The definition of the ground-state crucially depends on whether the intersection angles are positive or negative.
+For a positive intersection angle the ground-state $|\,\theta_I\,\rangle_{NS}$ is given by